InternetUnexplorer/discord-overlay/README.md

 an object containing the `version`, `url`, and `sha256`), which can be a bit confusing.

+Instructions on how to set up the server (i.e. the part that checks for updates) are available [here][8].

 ## What am I allowed to do with it?

 This is licensed under the [Unlicense][5].
 Feel free to use any part of this